openlibhums/annotran/README.md

 ###Steps performed to extend and overwrite hypothes.is

 1. Boot system.
-Since the annotran package has been installed into the same Python environment as the hypothes.is application, it is possibile to start hypothes.is application from the annotran.
-To do that, in annotran, a h's pyramid configuration should be included in the annotran's Pyramid configuration.
+Since the annotran package has been installed into the same Python environment as the hypothes.is application, it is possibile to start the hypothes.is application from annotran.
+To do so, place a version of h's pyramid configuration inside annotran.

 2. When extending Pyramid application (see documentation on how to do that: http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/extending.html), it is necessary to override views, routes and static assets (http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/assets.html#assets-chapter).
 To extend hypothes.is UI code, there are following steps performed:
 	- There is assets.yaml file in annotran that is a copy of the same file from hypothes.is.
 Paths for assets that are overwritten in annotran are appropriately updated within this file.
-	- Assets are overwitted by invoking config.override_asset(..) method.
+	- Assets are overwritten by invoking config.override_asset(..) method.
 	- Javascript is overwritten using Angular dependency injection. h/static/scripts/app.coffee is required from the main module within the annotran.

+3. In app.py we replace a set of hypothesis functions using Python monkey patching.
+The replacement functions are in replacements.py.

+4. To override Angular directives, add the directive file in static/scripts/directive and then edit apps.js to add an app decorator that selects the override directive.

 ##How to contribute

 Tasks under development are available to investigate under the issues.
 You can also join in the discussion over there.
-More guidelines to come..